Bailout delays send Greek two-year yields back above 12 percent

 Greece hopes a positive review will pave the way for talks over debt relief with its EU partners.
 In a draft memorandum seen by Reuters on Tuesday, the IMF said “substantial” relief for Greece was “essential”.

-Athens will ask its international lenders this week to lock annual debt servicing costs on its official loans at a fixed interest rate to make its debt mountain more manageable.

-Yet debt relief may not be high on the agenda for Germany, Europe’s biggest economy and the largest lender to Athens, where there are elections next year and mounting criticism of the billions dished out to southern Europe in financial aid.
+Yet this may not be high on the agenda for Germany, Europe’s biggest economy and the largest lender to Athens, where there are elections next year and mounting criticism of the billions dished out to southern Europe in financial aid.

-German Finance Minister Wolfgang Schaeuble said on Tuesday that he saw no need for debt restructuring in Greece.
+German Finance Minister Wolfgang Schaeuble said on Tuesday that he sees no need for debt restructuring in Greece.

-Greek two-year yields rose more than 150 basis points to 12.90 percent on Wednesday, their highest level since mid-February.
+Two-year yields rose 130 basis points to 12.38 percent on Wednesday, their highest level in ten weeks.

 Short-dated yields have once again risen above longer-dated equivalents in recent weeks, a tell-tale sign that markets fear the country could be headed towards default.

 Greece’s benchmark ATG equity index underperformed a rally on other European stock markets.
-The ATG was down 0.8 percent, underperforming a 2.4 percent rise on the pan-European FTSEurofirst 300 index.
+The ATG was down 0.7 percent by 0848 GMT, underperforming a 1.5 percent rise on the pan-European FTSEurofirst 300 index.

 The latest review of Greece’s progress on the terms of a bailout deal reached last July are expected to resume after this week’s IMF spring meetings but there are sharp differences among its lenders over the country’s economic progress and resistance in Athens to unpopular measures.

-Klaus Regling, the head of the European Stability Mechanism, said he still hoped that the Greek review would be completed by the end of this month but that progress on reforms had been slow.
+Klaus Regling, the head of the European Stability Mechanism, said he still hopes that the Greek review will be completed by the end of this month but that progress on reforms had been slow.

-Greece said it would submit pension and tax reform bills to parliament next week to try to bridge the gulf.
+Greece said it would submit pension and tax reform bills to parliament next week to try and bridge the gulf.

 “The Greek situation is a problem that is going to recur at some point further down the line, it is just a question of when,” Credit Agricole strategist Orlando Green said.

 “The big issues about debt sustainability have not been removed despite the various bailouts that have been put in place.”
-(Editing by Alison Williams)
+(Editing by Toby Chopra)